RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Cairns study

 \section{Cairns study}

 The zones associated to the experiment carried out in Cairns are drawn in figure 1 of \citep{RWW05}, but their boundaries are not exactly circular, probably due to an anisotropic scaling of the figure during printing.
 In order to keep the correct number of capture sites in each zone, the $y$-scale of the map provided in \citep{RWW05} was slightly compressed on each side of the release site.
 This made the zones circular, while keeping each capture site in its associated zone.
 The result is shown in Figure \ref{fig:traps-by-region-Cairns}; there are 7, 13, 19, and 27 capture sites in each zone respectively.
+The study site includes streets, which could limit mosquito spread or serve as corridors that facilitate dispersal.
+Because our simulations assume a homogeneous landscape away from capture sites, the estimates of $D$ we obtain may not be accurate.
+They can however be compared to one another, which is the purpose of the present discussion.

 Collection of mosquitoes started 2 days after release, including on the release site.
 Collection was made on days 5, 8, 11, 15 by replacing the capture sites.
 A total of 67 mosquitoes were captured, 15 of them from the release site.
 Since these 15 mosquitoes never left the release site, they are excluded from our data.
 Out of the 52 caught outside the release area, 22 were caught within 50 m, 33 within 100 m (by day 8), and only 12 were caught further than 100 m over the whole period (15 days).
 Together with additional information from figure 2 of article \citep{RWW05}, these statements are summarized in Table \ref{tab:capture-table-Cairns}.